paulbrodersen/netgraph/README.md

 ## Recent changes

+- 4.9.3 Improved placement of nodes in instances where all nodes are aligned within any one dimension.
 - 4.9.2 Fixed an issue that occurred when using the dot node layout for a graphs with multiple components.
 - 4.9.1 Fixed issue #48, which occurred when computing a curved edge layout for graphs with multiple components.
 Also improved edge routing slightly.
 - 4.9.0 Implemented a layered and a shell layout for multi-partite graphs.